 In many cases, malocclusion can be treated using simple orthodontic treatment.
-At times, however, Dr. Burris, Dr. Travis and Dr. Katie may recommend orthognathic surgery in Beaufort, and Bluffton, South Carolina.
+At times, however, Dr. Travis Fiegle, Dr. Katie Solomon and Dr. Gavin Fox may recommend orthognathic surgery in Beaufort, and Bluffton, South Carolina.
 Orthognathic surgery corrects misaligned bites.
 Our orthodontics will reconstruct the jaw by cutting the bone and repositioning the bone segments.
 This treatment is only necessary with severe bite problems.

 Feel free to contact Winning Orthodontic Smiles today to learn more and to schedule your next appointment with our orthodontists.